 The Accessibility for Ontarians with Disabilities Act, or AODA, aims to identify and remove physical and virtual access barriers for people with disabilities.
 This legislature applies specifically to government bodies, non-profit organizations, and commercial organizations in Ontario with at least one employee.

 Organizations in California, or with customers in California, face the burden of compliance with both federal and state laws around digital accessibility.
-California AB 434 and the Unruh Civil Rights Act apply to state agencies and entities, as well as businesses.
-Learn more about digital accessibility requirements for the State of California.
+California AB 434 and the Unruh Civil Rights Act apply to state agencies, entities, and businesses.

 How AudioEye’s Hybrid Accessibility Solutions Help